Cyber-Duck/alloy-select-listview/readme.md

-# Alloy ListItem Selection Re-usable Widget (with "Other" option support)
+## Alloy ListItem Selection Re-usable Widget (with "Other" optional support)

 This is a Axway Titanium Alloy Widget wrapping some standard components in order to create a re-usable Widget for a single choice selection within a ListView with